mui/mui-x/docs/data/data-grid/components/components.md

-# Data Grid - Custom subcomponents
+# Data Grid - Custom slots and subcomponents

 <p class="description">The grid is highly customizable.
 Override components using the <code>slots</code> prop.</p>